ricardocosta21/dot-net-test/README.md

 - A simple .Net Core API that allows an anonymous user to submit and retrieve a list of messages.
 I've added a React client to bring the API to life.
 This will send both GET and POST requests to the API.

 - Since we're managing data from a database, I've chosen to implement the Repository Pattern.
+This enforces a separation of concerns because controllers should only be responsible for moving data to and from services and should contain no business logic.

 ## Build and run